hjdteny/lim-js/README.md

 * Extending module.require to be able to load .yaml file This nice extension will shorten the code for reading the YAML file
 * Introduce standardised custom message format to be used in inter-communication between streaming object
-* Introduce some characterisitc when defining class,e.g:
+* Introduce some characteristics when defining class,e.g:
   - Traceable: child class should be traceable by parent class
 * Extending necessary third party libraries to allow extended feature
   - jspack: add bitarray and enumareated data type
-* Better error logging system that gives more meaningful stackTrac for debugging purpose
+* Better error logging system that gives more meaningful stack trace for debugging purpose
+* Extend native Objec modules.
+  - Merging 2 json and create new copy

 The list goes on.
 It will get longer and properly documented as more works are added in.